|No New Build Flats Sold as Brentford Property Market Grinds to a Halt|

 Most of the flats that changed hands in the secondary market from April to June were in the Kew Bridge area but prices were well down on the levels seen when major new developments were being marketed.

-The average sale price in the TW8 post code area in the first quarter is down by 14.1% over the last year but with only 26 sales in all there is too little activity to conclude that this decline is representative of the broader market.
+The average price in Brentford is down by 8.6% over the year but so few properties are selling that it is impossible to claim that this number is representative of the whole market.

 Where do I live?
 Brentford TW8 postcodes are divided into three sectors, TW8 0xx, TW8 8xx and TW8 9xx.
 Broadly speaking, TW8 0xx covers areas east of Boston Manor Road, TW8 8xx goes west of Boston Manor Road, whilst TW8 9xx covers the areas to the north of the A4.